Use Apache Ambari Views to debug Apache Tez Jobs on HDInsight

 - A modern web browser that supports HTML5.

-Tez is an extensible framework for data processing in Hadoop that provides greater speeds than traditional MapReduce processing.
+Tez is an extensible framework for data processing in Apache Hadoop that provides greater speeds than traditional MapReduce processing.
 For Linux-based HDInsight clusters, it is the default engine for Hive.

 Tez creates a Directed Acyclic Graph (DAG) that describes the order of actions required by jobs.
 Individual actions are called vertices, and execute a piece of the overall job.
 The actual execution of the work described by a vertex is called a task, and may be distributed across multiple nodes in the cluster.